The Total Cost to Own a Car

 When buying a new or used car, you’re going to focus a lot on the cost of the vehicle itself.
 But what you can afford to buy might be different than what you can afford to own.
 It’s important to think about all the aspects of car ownership before driving that vehicle off the lot.

 Here are some top issues to consider:

 Financing: When shopping around for auto loan rates, look for the best rate and the best monthly payment structure that suits your needs, but also keep in mind the total cost.
 If you can put more money down or decrease the length of your loan, you can save yourself more money overall.
-Getting an A or a B from eCredable will allow you to pay far less in interest (and get a far better car) than if you purchase a vehicle from a Buy Here Pay Here lot.

 Taxes and fees: These include state sales taxes as well as license, registration and title fees, which all vary by state.
 The easiest way to estimate these costs is to check out your state and city’s vehicle registration department website - the names vary - which will list the fees.
 You can also contact the department if you need help.
 Remember that you have to renew the car’s registration each year, a cost that generally varies from $25 to more than $100, depending on where you live.
-Keep track of when your registration expires to avoid late charges and tickets.
+Keep track of when your registration expires to avoid late charges and fines.

 Fuel: Take note of not only the gas mileage, but the kind of gas recommended for the vehicle.
 The savings may not be considerable - unless you’re comparing an SUV to a sedan - but because gas accounts for the largest regular expense for your vehicle, you want to look out for potential savings.
 Avoid a car that calls for premium if you don’t want to pay extra at the pump.